South Brisbane railway station

 South Brisbane railway station is a heritage-listed railway station at 133 Grey Street, South Brisbane, City of Brisbane, Queensland, Australia.
 It is one of two stations serving the South Brisbane area, the other being South Bank.
 It was built from 1891 to 1918, making it the second oldest railway station in central Brisbane.
 It is also known as Cultural Centre Station, Melbourne Street Station, and South Brisbane (Interstate) Station.
 It was added to the Queensland Heritage Register on 21 October 1992.

 Services

 South Brisbane station is served by Beenleigh, Cleveland and Gold Coast railway lines.

 Services by platform

 Transport links

-Adjacent to the station lies the Cultural Centre busway station that is served by Brisbane Transport services.
+Adjacent to the station lies the Cultural Centre busway station that is served by Transport for Brisbane bus services.

 Adjacent attractions

 The station is very convenient to the Queensland Cultural Centre, including the Queensland Museum, the Queensland Performing Arts Centre, and the State Library.

 The station is also very conveniently located to the Queensland Conservatorium and Suncorp Piazza, which are both situated within the South Bank Parklands.